zspencer/www.zeespencer.com/drafts/_posts/2011-12-31-the-hardest-part-of-xp.markdown

 understanding your pair, but I find it a useful framework to start out with.

 ### Semantic Squabbles
-Again, we all have different experiences.
-These different experiences are quite often reflected in the phrasing that we use.
-What one calls a \"resource\" another may call a \"person.\" Often there is no intended slight on either\'s behalf, but one can is considered snooty and pedantic, and the other is considered a heartless exploiter of human potential.
+Often our different backgrounds result in different phrasing.
+What one calls a "resource" another may demand be called a "person."
+There is no malice on either's behalf, but it can result in hurt feelings and damaged relationships.

-Obviously, neither are true.
-It is simply the result of different perspectives and different practices.
-Two people, especially when pairing, can be so caught up in these differences that they stop working towards a solution and instead spend all their time trying to change their partners vocabulary.
-Often the only effect is feelings being hurt, and relationships being damaged.

 #### Things to Watch For
-Be careful when you feel that swirl of emotion flurrying up into your chest.
-\"Well, you just don\'t understand a RESTful application!\" you may think when your partner inadvertently calls a SOAP service request a REST call.
+Words are powerful, and often create powerful emotions.
+Check your emotional state if you hear a trigger word, or be aware if your pair is getting frustrated with you.

-Watch out for discussions about what something should be called.
-Sometimes these discussions are important, reflecting hidden differences in underlying models of understanding; but they can also simply be two people using just-so-slightly different phrasing to mean the same thing.
+Be aware not all discussions about what something should be called are necessarily productive.
+Often they are important, reflecting hidden differences in your problem domain; but sometimes they are two people using slightly different words to mean the same thing.

 #### Where to Start
-First, acknowledge your buzz words.
-We all have buttons.
-Some of them are more powerful than others.
-If you know you become triggered when someone misinterprets usability to mean aestheticaly pleasing, then be careful.
-Breathe a few breathes, ask a few questions, and genuinely attempt to understand their perspective.
-Often times you\'ll discover that this deep, painful point of contention is simply two people who have had different experiences build their vocabulary.
+Your pair calling your project backlog and burnup a forecast it does not necessarily mean they are treating it like a traditional project plan.

+We all have words which trigger us.
+When you are triggered, breathe a few breathes, ask a few questions, and try to understand their perspective.
+When your pair is triggered, take a step back.
+Apologize, and replace your word with theirs.
+It may be worth having a discussion about it later, but for now you should hold off.